Back to Blog

 Burton

 Burton sits between the northern defence corridor and the inner ring, roughly 20km from the CBD.
-It’s a step up in price from the Elizabeth and Playford suburbs, but the growth has been strong: 16.2% over the past year.
+It’s a step up in price from the Elizabeth and Playford suburbs, but the growth has been strong: around 16% over the past year.

 At $675,000 with a 4.4% yield, Burton is more of a balanced play.
 The yield covers a meaningful portion of holding costs, and the growth profile has been outpacing the Adelaide average.
 Employment is accessible across the Edinburgh precinct, Salisbury hub, and the broader northern corridor.